 NPPF para.
-97 access to a network of high quality open spaces and opportunities for sport and physical activity is important for the health and well-being of communities, and can deliver wider benefits for nature and efforts to address climate change
+98 access to a network of high quality open spaces and opportunities for sport and physical activity is important for the health and well-being of communities, and can deliver wider benefits for nature and efforts to address Climate Change

 NPPG para.
-001 Open space, sport and recreation facilities Mid Devon Local Plan Our policy relates to the following Local Plan policies: Policy S5 Public open space Policy S13 Villages
+001 Open space, sport and recreation facilities

+Policy S5 Public open space

+Policy S13 Villages